 Credited ICNC/Rutgers-Newark Online Course on Civil Resistance

-ICNC and the Rutgers University Graduate School-Newark will soon be accepting application for their online course, "Civil Resistance and the Dynamics of Nonviolent."
+ICNC and the Rutgers University Graduate School-Newark are accepting applications for the online course, "Civil Resistance and the Dynamics of Nonviolent Conflict."

 Who should apply: Graduate students and working professionals interested in the subject matter.
 Since the course is online it is open to international students and professionals as well, so learners from across the globe are encouraged to apply.